Get the worry-free services and expert support you need to form an S corp in Kentucky today.

 The next step is to file Kentucky Articles of Incorporation (for a corporation) or Articles of Organization (for an LLC) with basic information about the business, including name, address, registered agent, and management structure.

-If you’re looking to build lots of capital through a large shareholder base, an S Corporation might not be the entity for you.
+If you’re looking to build lots of capital through a large shareholder base, an S Corp might not be the entity for you.
 But it’s a good idea to speak to legal and financial professionals about your best business options.

 Once again, we encourage you to speak to a tax and/or legal professional to determine if these factors are significant in the face of your specific needs.